Travel details

 -

-On this day, we will visit the southeastern group of rock-hewn churches, the second cluster of churches.
-The churches in this area have a more irregular design compared to the northwestern group, and some are believed to have secular origins and to have been built five centuries before the reign of King Lalibela.
+On this day you will visit the second group of rock-hewn churches, the southeastern group.
+The churches in this area are more irregularly designed compared to the northwestern group; some have secular origins and are thought to have been built up to five centuries before King Lalibela's reign.

-Bet Aba Libanos: According to legend, it is said that King Lalibela's wife Meskel Kebre built it overnight with the help of angels.
+Bet Aba Libanos: According to legend, King Lalibela's wife, Meskel Kebre, built it overnight with the help of angels.

 Bet Lehem